-Enlisting professional help and tools can make things so much easier — you answer questions, the preparer puts the answers to those questions on a few sheets of paper, and by some sort of unseen magic the details you provide determine how much you pay to the Internal Revenue Service (IRS).
+Enlisting professional help and tools can make things much easier — you answer questions, the preparer puts the answers to those questions on a few sheets of paper, and by some sort of unseen magic the details you provide determine how much you pay to the Internal Revenue Service (IRS).

 Because people don’t often learn how to file the paperwork on their own, many have trouble understanding taxes.

 As a former tax preparation professional, I’ve received my fair share of strange questions over the years.
-It has lead me to realize there are a number of misconceptions about how tax brackets, deductions, and more work.
+It has led me to realize there are a number of misconceptions about how tax brackets, deductions, and more work.

 I can’t tell you how many times I’ve heard someone say they aren’t working any more hours or overtime because it would put them in the next tax bracket.